Simamkele88/IFM3_GP/Use Case Descriptions.md

 6. System notifies the supplier.
 7. System updates inventory.

 **Extensions:**
 5a.
-Invalid input data
+Invalid input data.
 1. System rejects input and prompts correction.
 5b.
-Duplicate entry (Return already exists)
+Duplicate entry (Return already exists).
 1. Alert Tahir's assistant.
 5c.
-Product does not exist in the database
+Product does not exist in the database.
-1. Alert Tahir's assistant and prompts for another entry
+1. Alert Tahir's assistant and prompts for another entry.

 ### Use Case: View Customer Repairs